KheireddineAzzez/MLOps/README.md

 ### Purpose of this project

->Learn how to utilize Google Cloud to build a real-world machine learning pipeline, using the same techniques employed in large-scale projects.
+>Learna how to utilize Google Cloud to build a real-world machine learning pipeline, using the same techniques employed in large-scale projects.

 ## Requirements
 -  Linux distribution system (Ubuntu..) or you can use **WSL** if you have Microsoft Windows